All links are created equal, right?

 One of its best features it the ability to queue your campaign in its reservoir and syndicate your content later.
 So, even if you’re catching a plane, your next piece of content will get to your audience.

-Other link building tools: Here are some more link building tools that you can use to analyze keywords, referring domain names, anchor text and so on:
+Other link building tools: Here are some more external link building tools that you can use to analyze keywords, referring domain names, anchor text and so on:

 - Quick Sprout – helps you identify why your site isn’t getting enough traffic.